smitelli/scottsmitelli.com/src/content/articles/you-dont-have-to/index.md

 You're allowed to change your mind in the future.
 If the AI landscape changes, if your personal circumstances change, if you manage to find a balance that feels right to you, there is no shame in saying "I thought that then, and I think something else now."
 That's a measure of personal growth, which seems to be a foreign concept to some people.
 If you're not embarrassed by something you did in the past, you're not growing.

+The day may come when I look back on this article and feel a deep embarrassment for the person I used to be.
+I don't know that I'll ever want to point back here months or years from now to say "Aha!
+I was right!
+I am Very Smart for thinking and saying that!"
+Perhaps some of this was overly critical or even cynical,{{% margin-note side %}}More than that, I'm pretty sure a lot of this stuff is _actual_ Cynicism---the ancient Greek philosophy.{{% /margin-note %}} but that's how I see it.
+I primarily wrote this to make sense of my own thoughts, and to try to figure out how a person like me might navigate what seems to be some seemingly rough waters ahead.

+Would it be nice if all this stuff shrank back to a reasonable scale, didn't suck all the oxygen out of every conversation, didn't send shock waves through global economies, and wasn't rife with grifters and assholes?
+Certainly.
+It seems a real shame to paper over all forms of human expression with something that is decidedly not human and isn't even fun to consume or engage with.
+Will we get to that place in a gently, orderly fashion?
+Hell if I know.
+It'd sure be nice if we could.

-I, for one, am no longer willing to listen to those who wish to tell me that my values are flawed or my way of being is wrong.
-I don't think you should either.
+The one thing I know is that I'm no longer willing to listen to those who want to tell me that my values are flawed or my way of being is wrong.
+I don't think you should either, if that is the way you feel.
 So, you hereby have my permission to keep doing what you're doing (or not doing).
 I will caution, however, that not every peer, manager, or employer understands and agrees with this.
-So you might eventually find yourself having to make a choice or two here, and that can feel consequential and scary.
+So you might eventually find yourself having to make a decision or two, and that can feel consequential and scary.
 I won't tell you what to do, aside from this one thing: Don't doubt yourself.

+## Keep the axe in the toolbox

+{{% picture stem=conclusion alt="lol" %}}

+Yeah, I think I'll stick with my own voice, at least for the time being.

 ---

-- lyle thought abouth lathes all the time; didn't like to cook or eat
-    - lyle would teach the world about his craft if somebody asked
-- so is the product important, or the code?
-    - we don't even read it! throw it away and make something new if it doesn't work
-    - one loose wire nut or sloppy nail piercing insulation gets you a structure fire
-- making ideas expensive helps filter out the bad ideas
-- how do we ever expect to solve that problem with coding agents churning out even more bespoke implementations every day?
-- .
-- oh, you're so cynical
-    - the greek cynics
-    - self-sufficiency
-    - deliberately choosing a hard life
-- if this is the direction the bus is heading in, i'm getting off
-    - to feel confident in your choice, you must understand that this is what you're doing
-    - this mismatch can be a source of frustration
-    - it is arguably better to leave these frustrating things behind
-    - don't try to make yourself into something that you are not
-- there is nothing wrong with that
-- if the world can't see that, the world's gonna lose a whole lot of skill
-- i choose to believe the world will come crawling back to it
-- but what the fuck do i know
-- thanks to everybody whose ideas i wove into this
-    - at least i acknowledge, unlike an LLM
+I did want to take a moment to thank everybody who talked with me as I was compiling my thoughts on these topics.
+I won't list every name because I'm sure I'll omit somebody and offend them, so instead I'll omit and offend everybody all at once.
+But just know that I'm genuinely grateful to each and every one of you for sharing your insights, and I hope I took from those conversations what you hoped I would.